Samuel-Alexander/rise-of-the-machines/README.md

 ## Project Summary
 This project is motivated by the desire to better understand and implement some of the more common machine learning trading algorithms.
-We will be be experimenting with various supervised and unsupervised learning techniques, and benchmarking the performance of the models against passive ETFs and active mutual funds.
+We will be be experimenting with various supervised and unsupervised learning techniques, and comparing the performance of each.

 Alogorithms in scope:
   * [Logistic Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html)